coreruleset/documentation/content/development/contribution_guidelines.md

 * It can be confusing and difficult to understand how it works.
 * It doesn't work with the `regexp-assemble.py` script.
 * It doesn't work with Coraza.
-* It isn't obvious how to use it in a character class, e.g. `[a-zA-Z<portable-backslash>]`.
+* It isn't obvious how to use it in a character class, e.g., `[a-zA-Z<portable-backslash>]`.

 ### When and Why to Anchor Regular Expressions

-Engines running the OWASP Core Rule Set will use regular expressions to _search_ the input string, i.e. the regular expression engine is asked to find the first match in the input string.
+Engines running the OWASP Core Rule Set will use regular expressions to _search_ the input string, i.e., the regular expression engine is asked to find the first match in the input string.
 If an expression needs to match the entire input then the expression must be anchored appropriately.

 #### Beginning of String Anchor (^)